This post shares information about direct inward dialing from over twenty years of telecommunications experience.

 Primary Rate Interface (PRI) is a standard telecom interface that businesses use to carry voice and data transmissions over a network.
 PRI uses T1 carriers on an ISD Network to ensure premium call quality.
 It was used by about 11% of mostly larger businesses in 2018.

-DID can be also used to receive fax transmissions, enabling a single fax machine to receive transmissions from multiple different DID numbers.
+DID can be also used to receive fax transmissions over IP, enabling a single fax machine to receive transmissions from multiple different DID numbers.
 It is less common than usage for voice transmissions.

 What is a DID Number?

 A local telephone number that corresponds to a particular country or city, and is not tied to a physical phone line is called a “DID number” (and multiple numbers are called “DIDs”).